duplocloud/docs/aws/quick-start/quick-start-ecs-services/step-4-create-app-via-ecs.md

 # Step 4: Create app (via ECS)

 You can enable ECS Cluster Under the Infrastructure -> ECS tab.
-We have already enabled ECS Cluster while creating Infrastructure at[ Step1](../step-1-infrastructure.md).
+We have already enabled ECS Cluster while creating Infrastructure at [Step 1](../step-1-infrastructure.md).

 You can view the ECS Cluster name under ECS Tab (Under Infrastructure)